-Nicole Georges Bennett spoke with Pastor Searita Jones, the founder Burning Love ministries about Coronavirus pandemic and her views concerning the inhuman shooting of George Floyd in Minneapolis.
+Nicole Georges Bennett spoke with Pastor Searita Jones, the founder of Burning Love ministries about Coronavirus pandemic and her views concerning the inhuman shooting of George Floyd in Minneapolis.

 Question: How have you been coping with all the restrictions, the changes that we’ve been going through the last few months here?